Turin

 Spring (March to May)

-• Make sure to check the calendar for any spring festivals or events happening in Turin, such as the Turin International Film Festival.
+• Check for spring festivals, such as the Turin International Film Festival.

 Summer (June to August)